longtermrisk/marltoolbox/README.md

 **Major features of this toolbox:**
-This toolbox contains algorithms, environments, evaluation tools, and a lot of helper functions to conduct research on bargaining in MARL.
+This toolbox contains algorithms, environments, evaluation tools, and helper functions to conduct research on bargaining in MARL.

 **Additional features of using the `Ray/Tune/RLLib` research framework:**